-- Check online for a hazardous waste collection facility nearby or to see if your town offers special collection drives for such castoffs.
+- Check online for a hazardous waste collection facility nearby or to see if your town offers special collection drives.

-- Car batteries, as well as household (AA, AAA, D, C) and button (used in watches and hearing aids) types, may contain certain metals that can contaminate the ground or air if disposed of improperly.
+- Car batteries, as well as household (AA, AAA, D, C) and button (used in watches and hearing aids) batteries, may contain certain metals that can contaminate the ground or air if disposed of improperly.

 Leaves and Lawn Clippings